 Matthew Harrison (Corporate Limited; Mitsuhama Computer Technologies).
 Legal.

 James McGrath (National; UCAS) R4 Fake.
 Concealed Carry Permit, Military Weapons License, Firearms License, Private Investigator License, Restricted Bioware License, Restricted Cyberware License.

-Tomb Hunter doesn't have especially great taste in clothing.
+Tomb Breaker doesn't have especially great taste in clothing.
 He normally wears a t-shirt and jeans, over which he'll throw a jacket if he feels the need.
 When he's working, he'll usually throw an armored camouflage jacket of some kind, such as his Wild Hunt suit (in Urban terrain) or his Globetrotter jacket (in Jungle or Tropical terrain).